 - Provide new and improved pedestrian crossings at key junctions

-- Improve the local cycle network through the addition of new cycle facilities.
-These could include contra-flow cycle lanes on remaining one-way roads as well as new cycle crossings at key junctions.
-These link with the Central London Grid, Quietways and Cycle Superhighway 6 (North-South) projects
+- Improve the local cycle network by adding new cycle facilities.
+These could include contra-flow cycle lanes on remaining one-way roads as well as new cycle crossings at key junctions

 The scope of our study area includes these roads: